koutto/jok3r/README.rst

         sudo docker run -i -t --name jok3r-container -w /root/jok3r -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --shm-size 2g --net=host koutto/jok3r

 Notes:
-    * ``-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`` is required in order to be able to start GUI application from the Docker container (e.g. open web browser to read reports).
+* ``-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`` is required in order to be able to start GUI applicationfrom the Docker container (e.g. open web browser to read reports).
 It requires running ``xhost +local:root`` on the host.

 * ``--shm-size 2g`` is used to increase the size of the shared memory, it is required to avoid crashs of web browser when reading reports from the Docker container.

 * ``--net=host`` is required to share host's interface.
 It is needed for reverse connections (e.g. Ping to container when testing for RCE, Getting a reverse shell)

 3. **To re-run a stopped container:**